 President Obama was referring to the years since the financial crisis when he pointed out in his State of the Union speech that “average wages have barely budged” while “those at the top have never done better.”

 But that would be a fair summary of the past three and a half decades, as well.
 And with his candor on this sensitive subject, the president seems to have touched a chord.
 In the pre- and post-SOTU commentary, a remarkably wide range of elected officials and pundits (including some who were briskly dismissive of the policy measures advanced in the speech) readily agreed that, in the president’s words, “inequality has deepened” and “upward mobility has stalled,” and something ought to be done about it.

 That recognition is a breakthrough.
 It could – certainly it should – lead to increased support for steps to raise the federal minimum wage, reduce the burden of student loan debt and invest in early education and infrastructure, as Obama urged.
+If you wanted some more perspective on how education is working around to global to see the real issues the US faces, go to websites similar to upskilled.edu.au.
 But a meaningful debate over inequality will also have to address the economic structures that reinforce America’s extreme and growing concentration of income, wealth and economic and political power.
 And that means, for one thing, taking a fresh hard look at the rules of the game for Wall Street and the financial world.

 The financial crisis of 2008 threw some of these problems into sharp relief.
 And it provided the impetus for some much-needed regulatory reforms, including the creation of a Consumer Financial Protection Bureau to help end the persistent fleecing of middle-class consumers as well as the devastating debt traps so often set for low-income households.
 But much remains to be done.